nrfconnect/sdk-nrf/samples/wifi/provisioning/README.rst

 * RSSI: 8-bit signed integer.
 The value is the signal strength.
 It is valid only if the Wi-Fi is connected.

 The advertising interval depends on the provisioning status.
-If the device is not provisioned, the interval is 100 ms. If it is provisioned, the interval is 1 second.
+If the device is not provisioned, the interval is 100 ms. If it is provisioned, the interval is one second.

 Building and running
 ********************